Pakistan men's national field hockey team: Decline (1995–Present)

-World Cup and Olympic absentee (2013–2020)

 Pakistan, after having failed to get a direct entrance for the 2014 World Cup, were handed a last chance to qualify for the event by winning the 2013 Asia Cup, but they finished third and failed to qualify for the World Cup for the first time in their history.
 Pakistan failed to qualify for the Olympics for the first time at Rio 2016 after failing a qualification berth at the 2014–15 FIH Hockey World League.
 From 2016 to 2017, Pakistan performed poorly in different competitions even featuring a record 9–1 defeat against Australia in 2017.
 In 2018, Roelant Oltmans of Netherlands was brought in as coach and the team showed some improvement, but still performed poorly at the 2018 World Cup, failing to win a single match.
 Pakistan again failed to qualify for the 2020 Olympics in Tokyo, losing the Olympic Qualifiers against Netherlands over a two-legged tie in 2019.

-Continued struggles and Olympic absentee (2021–present)

-PHF announced Pakistan's participation for the 2021 Asian Champions Trophy, the team's first appearance in an international competition after a gap of two years.
+PHF announced Pakistan's participation in the 2021 Asian Champions Trophy, the team's first appearance in an international competition after a gap of two years.
 A 20-man squad was announced with Siegfried Aikman as head coach prior to the tournament.
-Pakistan could not qualify for the 2023 World Cup despite it being a 16-team event.
-Pakistan participated in the 2022 Common wealth games where Pakistan performed poorly and finished 7th, In December 2022 Pakistan participated in 2022 Nations cup were Pakistan finished 7th, In July 2023 Shahnaz Sheikh was appointed as the head coach for the 2023 Asian Champions Trophy, In August 2023 PHF announced 36-man squad for Asian Games 2023, In the Asian Games 2023 Pakistan lost to India 10–2, which was the Biggest defeat in their history, Pakistan finished 5th.
-Pakistan also failed to qualify for the 2024 Summer Olympics, In 2024 Roelant Oltmans was brought in as coach of Pakistan for the 2024 Sultan Azlan Shah Cup and the 2024 Nations Cup.
+They did not perform well and finished 4th.
+Pakistan also could not qualify for the 2023 World Cup despite it being a 16-team event.
+Pakistan participated in the 2022 Commonwealth Games where they performed poorly and finished 7th.
+In December 2022, Pakistan participated in the 2022 Nations cup where Pakistan finished 7th.
+In July 2023, Shahnaz Sheikh was appointed as the head coach for the 2023 Men's Asian Champions Trophy.
+In August, PHF announced a 36-man squad for the Asian Games.
+At the Games, Pakistan lost to India 10–2, which was the biggest defeat in their history.
+They finished 5th overall.
+Pakistan also failed to qualify for the 2024 Summer Olympics, their third consecutive absence from the Games.

-In July 2025, Pakistan's under-18 team suffered a 3–0 defeat to Japan in the final of the Men's U-18 Asia Cup, held at the National Hockey Training Centre.
-Despite early aggression and multiple penalty corners, Pakistan failed to convert key chances.
-The loss underscored the systemic decline in the sport, widely attributed to chronic government neglect, lack of investment in grassroots development, and poor institutional support.
-Critics argue that such defeats are symptomatic of a broader national apathy toward sports excellence.

-Pakistan received an invitation from FIH to complete in the 2025–26 FIH Pro League, thereby qualifying for the tournament.
+Pakistan received an invitation from FIH to compete in the 2025–26 FIH Pro League, where they failed to win or draw a single game out of 16 games and thus finished in last place.
+In August 2026, Pakistan competed in the 2026 Hockey World Cup.
+They finished 11th among 16 teams.
+It was their best finish since the 2006 World Cup.